terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		                -ForegroundColor Cyan
 		    #endregion
 		}
-		else     #If the cluster doesn't exist, a new one will be provisioned.
+		else     #If the cluster doesn't exist, a new one will be provisioned {
-		{
 		    if ([string]::IsNullOrEmpty($storageAccountName))
 		    {